About Your Inferior Vena Cava (IVC) Filter Placement

 Caring for yourself

-• Leave the bandage on the insertion site for 24 hours.
+• Leave the bandage on the insertion site for 24 hours (1 day).
 After 24 hours, you can take it off.
+Place a new bandage (Band Aid®) over the site if there is any drainage.

 • Your incision may feel sore.
-This should get better within a day or 2.
-You can take over-the-counter pain medication, such as acetaminophen (Tylenol®) or ibuprofen (Advil®), if you need it.
+This should get better within 1 or 2 days.
+You can take over-the-counter pain medicine, such as acetaminophen (Tylenol®) or ibuprofen (Advil®), if you need it.

 Activities

-• For the first few days, you should avoid certain activities, such as exercises that involve stretching.
+• For the first few days after your procedure, avoid certain activities such as:

-• You can still have a magnetic resonance imaging (MRI) while you have an IVC filter, but it’s important to tell the healthcare provider at the radiology facility each time to be safe.
+• You can still have a magnetic resonance imaging (MRI) procedure while you have an IVC filter.
+Make sure to tell the person doing your MRI that you have an IVC filter.
 Show them the wallet card your nurse gave to you.
+Do this every time before you have an MRI to make sure it’s safe.

-• Pain around your insertion site that doesn’t go away after taking medication
+• Pain around your insertion site that does not get better, even after taking medicine to help.

 Last Updated